aspeer/mkdocs-WebDyne-Doc/webdyne.md

 2.  offer you this license which gives you legal permission to copy, distribute and/or modify the software.

-Also, for each author\'s protection and ours, we want to make certain that everyone understands that there is no warranty for this free software.
-If the software is modified by someone else and passed on, we want its recipients to know that what they have is not the original, so that any problems introduced by others will not reflect on the original authors\' reputations.
+Also, for each author's protection and ours, we want to make certain that everyone understands that there is no warranty for this free software.
+If the software is modified by someone else and passed on, we want its recipients to know that what they have is not the original, so that any problems introduced by others will not reflect on the original authors' reputations.

 Finally, any free program is threatened constantly by software patents.
 We wish to avoid the danger that redistributors of a free program will individually obtain patent licenses, in effect making the program proprietary.
-To prevent this, we have made it clear that any patent must be licensed for everyone\'s free use or not licensed at all.
+To prevent this, we have made it clear that any patent must be licensed for everyone's free use or not licensed at all.

 The precise terms and conditions for copying, distribution and modification follow.

-# TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION {#gpl-2}
+# TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-## Section 0 {#gpl-2-0}
+## Section 0

 This License applies to any program or other work which contains a notice placed by the copyright holder saying it may be distributed under the terms of this General Public License.
-The \"Program\", below, refers to any such program or work, and a "work based on the Program " means either the Program or any derivative work under copyright law: that is to say, a work containing the Program or a portion of it, either verbatim or with modifications and/or translated into another language.
+The "Program", below, refers to any such program or work, and a “work based on the Program ” means either the Program or any derivative work under copyright law: that is to say, a work containing the Program or a portion of it, either verbatim or with modifications and/or translated into another language.
-(Hereinafter, translation is included without limitation in the term "modification ".)
-Each licensee is addressed as "you".
+(Hereinafter, translation is included without limitation in the term “modification ”.)
+Each licensee is addressed as “you”.

 Activities other than copying, distribution and modification are not covered by this License; they are outside its scope.
 The act of running